TirthDhandhukia30/EVision-/README.md

   Suggests strategic sites for setting up new charging stations based on forecasted demand and regional factors.

 - **Web-Based Dashboard**
-  A clean, interactive frontend built with **HTML, CSS, and JavaScript** for showcasing predictions, charts, and maps.
+  A clean, interactive frontend built with **HTML, CSS, and JavaScript** for showcasing predictions and maps.

 - **Scalable Design**
   The pipeline and architecture can quickly adapt to additional regions when more data is provided.